inspired/cisco_ios/README.txt

 Author:           Mikael Bjerkeland
 CIM Compliance:   4.0 (Authentication, Change Analysis, Inventory, Network Traffic)

-The Cisco Networks app includes dashboards, data models and logic for analyzing data from Cisco IOS, IOS XE, IOS XR and NX-OS devices using Splunk
+The Cisco Networks app includes dashboards, data models and logic for analyzing data from Cisco IOS, IOS XE, IOS XR and NX-OS devices using Splunk® Enterprise

 Install this app on your search head.
 Install the TA-cisco_networks app on your search head AND indexers/heavy forwarders.